lupinum-dev/ginko-blocks/README.md

 Ginko Blocks brings high-quality interface elements to Obsidian your favorite Markdown Editor.
 We aim to match Obsidian's native feel while adding powerful features like tabs, steps, column layouts, file trees, and more.

+## 🚧 Work in Progress

+> [!CAUTION] This plugin is in early development!
+> - Back up your vault before installing
+> - Expect significant changes to features and settings
+> - Report issues on GitHub

 ## ✨ Key Features

 - Live Preview that matches Obsidian's native look